Olli69/powerguru/README.md

 It calculates target temperatures of the heaters once in a minute and switches on/off the heater resistors to reach current target value.
 Dynamic target values (in Celcius) depends on current "conditions", which are enabled if all the criterias for the condition match.
 Powerguru is tested with Raspberry Pi (2)

 ## Data architechture

+**PowerGuru** is a multithreaded Python-program running as a Linux service, see details below.
+Powerguru has a inbuild web-server (aiohttp) for communication with Telegraf and dashboard.
+Currently external devices (e.g. boilers) are controlled with Raspberry PI GPIO driven switches, but addional device interfaces, throught e.g. http API:s can be added.

+**PowerGuru Lite** is a ESP8266 microcontroller based application providing subset of PowerGuru services.
+It can read Shelly 3EM energy meter, read temperature information from one DS18B20 sensor and control low-voltage switches connected to the microcontroller.
+Price and forecast information is fetched from PowerGuru-application as preprocessed state sets.
+In a basic installation a property can have one or more PowerGuru Lite devices which get price and forecact information from a cloud based PowerGuru service.

 [Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent for collecting & reporting metrics.
 Telegraf gets metrics from sensors and other data sources through input plugins and forwards it to Powerguru and influxDB analytics database (optional) through output plugins.
 In addition to standard Telegraf plugins, custom Powerguru Telegraf input plugins (see colors in the diagram) are used.

-**Powerguru** is a multithreaded Python-program running as a Linux service, see details below.
-Powerguru has a inbuild web-server (aiohttp) for communication with Telegraf and dashboard.
-Currently external devices (e.g. boilers) are controlled with Raspberry PI GPIO driven switches, but addional device interfaces, throught e.g. http API:s can be added.

 [InfluxDB](https://www.influxdata.com/) is an open-source time series database .
 [Grafana](https://grafana.com/) is an open source analytics and interactive visualization web application.
 Analytics of collected metrics and data is optional.
 A cloud based service, e.g. [InfluxDB Cloud](https://www.influxdata.com/products/influxdb-cloud/) is probobly easiest to start with.
 If you like to host InfluxDB locally, use other storage media than a micro SD card, which is not designed for frequent writes.